Bowery Boys (gang): Lize

-The Bowery G'hal was depicted in this play as Eliza Stebbins, or "Lize".
+The Bowery Gal was depicted in this play as Eliza Stebbins, or "Lize".
 George G. Foster writes on the character of Lize:

-"The g'hal is as independent in her tastes and habits as Mose himself.
+"The gal is as independent in her tastes and habits as Mose himself.
 Her very walk has a swing of mischief and defiance in it, and the tones of her voice are loud, hearty, and free."
-In a bonnet and mismatching styles, her outfit fits the g’hal sensibility to go against the current fashions of respectable society.
+In a bonnet and mismatching styles, her outfit fits the gal sensibility to go against the current fashions of respectable society.

 Reception

 The characters of Mose and Lize were revisited by other playwrights and writers, including Ned Buntline in his story, The Mysteries and Miseries of New York.

 Travel writer George G. Foster wrote of the play:

 "With the exception of the single drama which Mr. Chanfrau, slight as is its plot and meager and commonplace as are its incidents, has been able by the force of his genius to confer a new character upon the stage, nothing has been adequately done to begin imparting to our literature the original and rich wealth lying latent in the life and history of Mose and Lize."